OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 3. We will pre-screen rough-cuts of films, but we only accept and screen completed films at the festival.
 If you are submitting a rough-cut, please include detailed and specific notes regarding what will actually be finished by the deadline for final screening copies.
 If the film is at an early stage of post-production your chances of being selected are much more narrow, as we need to know your film will be completed and the exact running time, including credits.
 Also, we may request to screen a more completed cut of your film before making a final choice to accept it.

-4. SECURE ONLINE SCREENERS.
-A new practice as of last year, we PREFER SECURE ONLINE SCREENERS.
-For **DVD SCREENERS (see number 5 below).
+4. SECURE ONLINE SCREENER.
+A new practice as of this year, we PREFER ALL ENTRIES BE MADE VIA WAB SECURE ONLINE SCREENER.

 Playhouse West Film Festival prefers online entries submitted via Withoutabox.com, which provides cost-saving, paperless submission to film festivals around the world.
 Withoutabox’s internet-only submission platform features online applications via one master entry form, online fee payments, press kits, and the option to use Secure Online Screeners, an economical, eco-friendly, and secure alternative to traditional hard-copy DVD submissions.
 Fill out one master entry form and take advantage of quick entry, extended deadlines, and powerful submission management tools.
 There’s no extra cost to you, and by submitting, you’ll join Withoutabox’s global filmmaker community and stay in the loop about international exhibition opportunities.